GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 IndexedDB allows us to provide persistent file system-like storage to our users.
 The result is that over 90% of media requests in the app are fulfilled locally.
-Integrating indexedDB into our system was very straightforward.
+Integrating IndexedDB into our system was very straightforward.

 Here is some boiler plate initialization code that runs on app load: